vmware-archive/concourse-branch-manager/README.md

 ## Setup and Usage

+### 0. Enable Concourse authentication

+* The branch manager will not work with non-authenticating (development mode) Concourse instances.
+Any password based authentication mecanism will do (Basic, OAuth...)

 ### 1. Edit and update your Concourse pipeline to add the three required concourse-branch-manager resources

 * Add the following resources to your Concourse pipeline YAML file: